shadstradamus/DMCS/README.md

 **How DMCS Evolves**

-DMCS updates through community proposals submitted via [GitHub Issues](https://github.com/shadstradamus/DMCS/issues/new/Quick comparison table — Show DMCS vs GICS/ICB/NAICS side-by-side highlighting key differences (open-source, digital coverage, immutable IDs, no fees)choose) using the **Taxonomy Proposal** template:
+DMCS updates through community proposals submitted via [GitHub Issues](https://github.com/shadstradamus/DMCS/issues/new/choose) using the **Taxonomy Proposal** template:

 1. **Submit a Proposal** — Describe the business model, provide real-world examples, and explain why existing nodes are insufficient
 2. **Community Review** — Maintainers and community members discuss the rationale and impact